 - The majority of the people benefitting from the estate want me, not the Executor, to handle it

 Some of the usual reasons can actually be good reasons to fire an Executor, and some of them may not be enough.
 They work best when combined.

 - The worse the misconduct of the Executor, the bigger the chance of removal of Executor.

 - The closer the actual ground is to one of the grounds listed in the Surrogate’s Court Procedure Act (top of the article), the bigger the chance of removal.

 - The better the proof, the bigger the chance of removal.

 When faced with an Executor who is not doing their job correctly, it is best to get in touch with a New York estate attorney for a free case assessment and to present the facts and circumstances of your case.

-A good estate attorney will use their knowledge of New York Surrogate’s Court Procedure Act, Sections 711 and the case law related to it to figure out if your case looks like there are enough grounds to commence a proceeding to remove the executor or administrator of the estate.
+A good estate attorney will use their knowledge of the New York Surrogate’s Court Procedure Act, Sections 711 and the case law related to it to figure out if your case looks like there are enough grounds to commence a proceeding to remove the executor or administrator of the estate.

-Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, medicaid and probate lawyer, and make an appointment to discuss your options regarding the Executor.
+Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, Medicaid and probate lawyer, and make an appointment to discuss your options regarding the Executor.